Probing nonlocal correlations in magnetic rare-earth clusters: Conclusions

 \section{Conclusions}

 Tunable quantum systems represent a fascinating frontier in condensed matter physics, with their sensitivity to environmental factors offering both challenges and opportunities for material design.
 Our results demonstrate that finite two-dimensional clusters of lanthanide-based ions, such as Eu$^{2+}$ on metallic substrates, exhibit robust nonlocal correlations driven by magnetic exchange and single-ion anisotropy.
 These correlations, reflected in the non-vanishing entanglement entropy of the subsystems, can be qualitatively assessed using scanning tunneling microscopy, linking differential conductance to entanglement in a practical and experimentally accessible manner.
+Our findings are relevant in light of recent experiments demonstrating energy conversion in a quantum engine with entangled $^{40}$Ca$^+$ ions, where tuning the degree of entanglement in the system affects the amount of extractable energy \cite{zhang2024}.
+The design and implementation of systems with well-controlled EE may be useful to further test energy transport protocols as those studied recently in spin chains and molecules \cite{hotta2009, rodriguez-briones2023}.

-This dual capability of atomically manipulating system geometry and quantifying entanglement in a single experimental run--whether by varying ion separations or applying external magnetic fields--provides a versatile framework for studying quantum correlations.
+The dual capability of atomically manipulating system geometry and quantifying entanglement in a single experimental run--whether by varying ion separations or applying external magnetic fields--provides a versatile framework for studying quantum correlations.
 Our findings establish a theoretical foundation for the interesting relationship between differential conductance and entanglement, paving the way for advances in quantum system fabrication and characterization.

 Although our approach lays essential groundwork, further exploration is required to quantify these correlations in increasingly complex geometries and under diverse experimental conditions.
 We anticipate that this work will stimulate broader efforts in integrating entanglement-based metrics into quantum material design, advancing both theoretical understanding and practical applications in quantum information science.